What is the Chevrolet Discover the Unexpected Fellowship?

 Yes.
 Driving a Chevrolet vehicle may be a part of the fellowship; therefore you are required to have a valid and clean U.S. driver’s license.

-My major field of study is not in journalism.
-Am I eligible?
+My major field of study is not Journalism, Marketing, Communications, Digital Technology, am I eligible?

 Yes.
-We encourage all applicants who are multi-media savvy, have strong writing skills, have a passion for storytelling, and want to promote positivity in Black communities to apply.
+We encourage all applicants who are multi-media savvy, have strong writing and design skills, have a passion for storytelling, and want to gain experience in content creation, to apply.

 I am not a U.S. citizen.
 Am I still eligible?